elisa-laviolette/archeosync/docs/ARCHITECTURE.md

 - `QGISSettingsManager`: Only manages settings
 - `QGISFileSystemService`: Only handles file operations
 - `ArcheoSyncConfigurationValidator`: Only validates configuration
+- `QGISQFieldService`: Only handles QField integration and packaging

 ### Open/Closed Principle (OCP)
 Open for extension, closed for modification: